Soba Noodle Soup

 This post may contain affiliate links.
 Please read our disclosure policy.

-Make this soul-warming Soba Noodle Soup, and in just 30 minutes, you’ll be slurping up mushrooms and perfectly cooked noodles, all combined in a savory and garlicky vegetable broth.
+Warm your soul with this quick and easy Soba Noodle Soup recipe.
+In just 30 minutes, you’ll be slurping up perfectly cooked noodles and tender mushrooms, all simmered in a savory, garlicky vegetable broth.

 Overhead image of a black bowl filled with soup, soba noodles, mushrooms, and hard-boiled eggs.

 • Quick and Easy: In just 30 minutes, you’ll go from pantry to table.
-It’s so easy to make!
+Soba noodle soup is very easy to make!

 • Versatile: Customize to your heart’s content!
 The recipe is flexible, so feel free to toss in more of your favorite veggies or proteins to make it your own.